96boards/documentation/enterprise/developerbox/installation/README.md

  5. From the boot options in the Boot Manager Menu, choose your USB device to start the installer.

-**Note: Upon completion of OS installation power off the DevBox, return switch SW3-2 to the "On" postion and reboot.**

 ***

 # System firmware update